monte-language/monte/docs/source/modules.rst

 Module loaders will check that module exports are immutable by guarding them with `Map[Str, DeepFrozen]`.
 This is crucial for enforcing module isolation.

-.. index:: entrypoint, main, unsafe capabilities
+.. index:: entrypoint, main, entrypoint capabilities
 .. _entrypoints:

 Entrypoints
 -----------

 The export name "main", when present, denotes the :dfn:`entrypoint` of the module.
-The entrypoint should take named parameters corresponding to unsafe capabilities from the unsafe scope, and return an ``Int`` or a promise for an ``Int``.
+The entrypoint should take named parameters corresponding to entrypoint capabilities, and return an ``Int`` or a promise for an ``Int``.

 ::